panglesd/odoc/doc/driver.md

-Compiling a file with `odoc` requires a few arguments: the file to compile, an optional parent, a list of include paths, a list of children for `.mld` files, and an output path.
+Compiling a file with `odoc` requires a few arguments: the file to compile, an optional parent, a list of include paths, a list of children for `.mld` files, optional source implementation and interface file, and an output path.
 Include paths can be just `'.'`, and we can calculate the output file from the input because all of the files are going into the same directory.

 Linking a file with `odoc` requires the input file and a list of include paths.
 As for compile, we will hard-code the include path.